 Who is a good candidate for neck liposuction?

-Good candidates for neck lipo include those who are in good overall health and have excess fat in the neck area that is not responding to diet and exercise.
+Good candidates for neck liposuction include those who are in good overall health and have excess fat in the neck area that is not responding to diet and exercise.
 You may also have loose skin around the neck area that is not responding to non-invasive treatments, such as skincare or facials.

 It’s essential to have a consultation with a board-certified plastic surgeon to determine whether neck liposuction is the right option for your unique needs and goals.
 During this consultation, your surgeon will evaluate your medical history, examine the neck area, and discuss any concerns or questions you may have to ensure you are a good candidate for the procedure.